ljdivald/simple-REST-API/README.md

 ### Compiling and running the API

-position your self in downloaded folder of the API and run these commands:
+position yourself in downloaded folder of the API and run these commands:
 ``` mvn package && java -jar ./target/Task-0.0.1.jar ```
 If everything went right your API should be up and running but if you were to come to any problems try using ``` mvn compile ``` before running previous line.